 Whether you’re exercising outdoors or meditating on a beach, catching some rays improves how you feel.
 The sun does a lot for you: a little sunshine raises vitamin D and serotonin levels, reduces the risk of diabetes and certain cancers, and boosts fertility .
 It’s good to get outside.

 But as is the case with most things, the health benefits of sunlight depend on dose.
 Too much sunlight is bad news: there’s a correlation between the number of sunburns you get and whether or not you develop skin cancer .
 The trick is to avoid overexposure.

 The most Bulletproof way to do that is to cover up with clothing, but that’s not always a practical option.
-Sunscreen is useful for those times when you’re going to be naked in the sun all day (like me as I write this).
+Sunscreen is useful for those times when you’re going to be naked in the sun all day.

 Unfortunately, some sunscreens aren’t much better for you than the sunburns they prevent.
 Many varieties contain unsafe chemicals, and their producers use questionable marketing tactics.